Travelling when Pregnant

 If You Are Pregnant

-Although pregnancy is not a disability, it is important to recognize that an expectant mother with an uncomplicated single pregnancy up to 36 weeks (last 4 weeks of pregnancy prior to confinement) of pregnancy or an expectant mother with an uncomplicated multiple pregnancy up to 32 weeks (last 8 weeks of pregnancy prior to confinement) of pregnancy or a mother within the first 7 days after giving birth cannot be accepted as a passenger on an EVA flight.
+Although pregnancy is not a disability, it is important to recognise that an expectant mother with an uncomplicated single pregnancy up to 36 weeks of pregnancy (last 4 weeks of pregnancy prior to confinement) or an expectant mother with an uncomplicated multiple pregnancy up to 32 weeks of pregnancy (last 8 weeks of pregnancy prior to confinement) or a mother within the first 7 days after giving birth cannot be accepted as a passenger on an EVA flight.

 - Some countries place limitations on the entry of non-national pregnant women.
 It is advisable to check with the local diplomatic office to confirm the country's specific requirements.

 - Pregnant passengers who violate the regulations or submit false information may potentially cause significant disruption and expense to the airline and other passengers.
 EVA Airways reserves the right to recover its costs (including, but not limited to flight diversion, delay claims, etc.) though legal actions.